AI to assist students

 In October of last year, Stephan Krusche’s team at the TUM Centre for Educational Technologies added the chatbot to the platform.
 Iris is based on the GPT large language model of OpenAI.
 It is intended to help students with assigned problems, with the support geared to their individual needs.
 To adapt the system to the learning context, the chatbot operates as a so-called excellent tutor.
 That means that, rather than immediately suggesting the right solution or specific steps, Iris offers subtle hints or asks leading questions.
 This approach encourages students to think for themselves.
 To boost learning efficiency, the chatbot only answers questions directly relevant to the learning content.

-“To test the success of Iris, we surveyed over 200 students from three introductory informatics lectures,” says Patrick Bassner, a doctoral candidate at the Chair of Software Engineering.
+“To test the success of Iris, we surveyed over 200 students from three introductory informatics lectures,” says Patrick Bassner, a doctoral candidate at the Professorship of Software Engineering.
 “The goal was to arrive at conclusions on how students rate the effectiveness of the support from Iris, whether students are more comfortable asking a chatbot questions than a human tutor and whether students subjectively trust Iris.”

 Iris promotes learning and students’ independence